ROZALIYA0206/whitepaper/technical.md

 R(u,t) = f(u,t, w(t))
 ````

-Where w(t) is a real-valued scalar weighting function, independent of the user u, and only depending on the time t.
+Where w(t) is a real-valued scalar weighting function, independent of the user u, and only depending on the time

+# 7. RBLX Token

+### Purpose

+The Rublix token (RBLX) will be used on the Hedge Alpha platform while in its infancy stages on Ethereum network.
+It will allow for an easy transition to the token swap which will take place at a later date.

+### Reward Mechanism

+The RBLX token is used as a reward token within its eco-system.

 # 8. Upgrading and Maintaining the Protocol